RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

-# PART I - C# rules
+# PART I - C# Rules

 The rules in this part specify how to use the C# programming language.

-Note: For compactness, most code examples only adhere to its associated rule, not to all rules.
+For compactness, most code examples only adhere to its associated rule, not to all rules.

-Note: The styling and formatting in the [Templates](#Templates) section overrules all other code examples.

 [TOC]